Business & Climate Summit

 We call for the Paris Climate Agreement to achieve this goal, and for similar ambition from national governments in their INDCs.
 We will support leadership from policymakers who set clear frameworks to accelerate investment and deployment of climate-friendly solutions.

-Today’s global climate and sustainability challenges require shared responsibility and collective action by governments, business, international organisations and society.
+Today’s global climate and sustainability challenges require shared responsibility and collective action by governments, business, international organizations and society.

 With bold, clear and long-term climate policies that restrict emissions to a trajectory allowing to remain within the 2°C threshold, business will create growth, jobs and innovation on the way to a low-carbon economy.